roromaniac/KH2Tracker/KHTrackerNotes/TO DO/Logic.md

 - [ ] Port Battleship Function to GridTracker
-- [ ] Ensure the GridTracker has access to all found checks just like the KH2Tracker.
 - [ ] Ensure the grid tracker has access to boss enemy replacements once seed is loaded in (should they exist).
 - [ ] Ensure hints get displayed on the grid tracker if they exist.
-- [x] Check if a bingo has been achieved.
-(NOT ONLY FOR SQUARE BOARDS)
+- [ ] Bingo Implementation
-	- [ ] Include functionality for non-square boards.
+	- [x] Include functionality for non-square boards.
-	- [ ] Undo a bingo if a button becomes unclicked. (either check at click time or store the bingo)
+	- [ ] Undo a bingo if a button becomes unclicked.